-If you’re lucky, you know what it feels like to experience an orgasm, in any form—research suggests as many as one in three women struggle to come from sex, so don’t take it for granted if you do!
-What you may not know, though, is that there are at least 10 different subcategories of orgasms, which is good news for women who have trouble getting off, because it means you just might not have discovered your particular mode of pleasure yet.
-And, hey, if you have, there are plenty more to explore.
+Orgasms aren’t as easy to come by as you might think.
+Research suggests as many as one in three women struggle to come from sex, so don’t take it for granted if you’re one of them!
+However, we have good news if you’re not one of the ladies who gets off easily through intercourse: There are at least 10 different subcategories of orgasms (yep), which means it’s possible you just haven’t discovered your particular mode of pleasure yet.
+And, hey, if you have, there are plenty more to explore!

 Some experts prefer to divide orgasms into three broad types—genitally focused (e.g. a clitorial orgasm that many of us have had through sex or masturbation); full-body (e.g. vaginal orgasms, which are more intense and aren’t just exclusive to feelings in your vaginal area, despite the name); and blended (more on those below).
 But we were intrigued enough to want to find out exactly what a more granular breakdown of orgasm types looks like.